-VERSE and the vehicle speed is less than 11 mph (18 km/h).
+The Rear Park Assist system will scan for objects behind the vehicle when the transmission shift lever is in RE-VERSE and the vehicle speed is less than 11 mph (18 km/h).
 The system can be enabled with Sound Only, Sound and Display, or turned OFF.
 To change the Park Assist status, touch and release the OFF, Sound Only or Sounds and Display button.
-Then touch the arrow back

-Sounds and Display button.
 Then touch the arrow back soft-key.
 Refer to "ParkSense® Rear Park Assist" in "Understanding The Features Of Your Vehicle" for system function and operating information.